DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/pipeline-on-node.md

 ## Run the pipeline and check if it is on the specified node

-1. Create a pipeline job in `App Workbench`, and edit `Jenkinsfile` as follows:
+1. Create a pipeline job in `Workbench`, and edit `Jenkinsfile` as follows:

     ```bash
     pipeline {